A Regular Unimodular Triangulation of the Matroid Base Polytope: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the University of Vermont, the University of Washington, and the Simons Center for Geometry and Physics Workshop ``Combinatorics and Geometry of Convex Polyhedra" for excellent working conditions where part of this work was completed.
-The authors also thank Mateusz Michalek for noting some typos in an earlier draft of this work.
+The authors thank Mateusz Michalek for noting some typos in an earlier draft of this work, Luis Ferroni for providing further references, Matt Larson for providing Example \ref{mainexample}, and Sam Payne for suggesting a simplification of the proof of Lemma~\ref{complementary}.
 The first author was supported by a Simons Collaboration Gift \# 854037 and an NSF Grant (DMS-2246967).